Average connection time 25 secs

-Once baked, these protein muffins can be consumed throughout the day to increase protein intake, and may be particularly useful as energy boost before a workout.
-Not only this, but by cooking a batch of muffins you can not only provide friends and family with healthy protein treats, but can also use these snacks within your meal preparations.
+Once baked, these protein muffins can be consumed throughout the day to increase protein intake.
+Not only this, but by cooking a batch of muffins you can not only provide friends and family with protein treats, but can also use these snacks within your meal preparations.

 Please note that the labelling on this product is provided in English as a minimum.
 French, Italian, German, Spanish, Danish, Swedish and Finnish may also be present on a product by product basis.

 To make your own protein packed muffins preheat oven to gas mark 5/190C and line a muffin tin with paper muffin cases.
 Mix 3 1/3 large scoops (100g) with 100ml of milk and add 2 tablespoons of Myprotein's Coconupure Oil (Coconut oil).
 Separate into 4 portions and cook the muffins for 12-15 minutes, or until golden brown.
 Full directions and recipe ideas can be found on the Myprotein website.